 I have asked many doctors about this, I have seen countless sleep specialists, but most of them would relate it to depression or anxiety.
 After a lot of research and discovering the U.B.C Centre for Complex Sleep Disorders, in Vancouver, British Colombia, I finally learned to accept it, embrace it and decided to talk about it more, hoping to raise awareness.

 Well first, take a look at this infographic to try to project yourself into my skin:

 There are multiple ways these conditions can affect my daily life.
 I talked about the physical symptoms above, but Circadian Sleep Disorders also affect psychologically in many ways.
 They are stressful in themselves and, moreover, people can have a misperception about them, leading to social misunderstandings.

 Maintaining a social life when you don’t know when you’ll be awake or asleep might be difficult.
 And it is.

 When I was a teenager, I was often considered a bad student, due to my tardiness.
 Despite having decent grades.

 I have missed a lot of good times with friends, just because I wasn’t able to wake up on time or because I slept through.
 And people sometimes get mad at me for it.

-I like exercise and I would like to join.
-But imagine how it feels like if I woke you up at 3am and asked you to play a soccer game… No way!
+I like to exercise, and I would like to join.
+But imagine how it feels like if I woke you up at 3 am and asked you to play a soccer game… No way!

-Maintaining a strong mindset is already a challenge for everybody — please be mindful of these comments that may seem inoffensive — they can hurt.
+Maintaining a healthy mindset is already a challenge for everybody — please be mindful of these comments that may seem inoffensive — they can hurt.